Gform save field value

 Source Code

-This filter is located in forms_model.php
+This filter is located in the following methods in forms_model.php